-Based on those criteria (for more explanation on mouse tech see this amazing post), considering price, and after playing with all the mice we have, we picked the top 5 mice above for our January 2019 update.
+Based on those criteria (for more explanation on mouse tech see this amazing post), considering price, and after playing with all the mice we have, we picked the top 5 mice above for our Spring 2020 update.

 We’ve picked from mice that are widely available, it doesn’t help anybody if we pick a mouse that no one can get.
 As new mice come out we’ll review them and consider them against our top ranking mice.

 What to look for in a gaming mouse

 If you’re not sure about which mouse to get and want to make sure you don’t miss anything when you look for a new mouse then you’re in the right place.

 By the end of the this post you’ll able to properly evaluate gaming mice that fit best for the shape of your hand and the types of games you like.

 A good mouse shape good is subjective, everyone has different sized hands and hold their mice different ways.

 A good gaming mouse makes sure that their shape suits a wide range of sizes and grips for gaming.